 “It was something new.
 The idea of doing work each day to help subsistence farmers and others across the world really appealed to me,” said Strugnell.
 She applied and got an offer.
-Then, after graduating from LSC, she packed up her belongings and moved to Mexico City to begin working as a junior communications consultant for CIMMYT.
+Then, after graduating from LSC, she packed up her belongings and moved to Mexico City to begin working for CIMMYT as a junior communications consultant.

 She thought she could apply her LSC education to help people communicate more effectively about science.
 “My mom is a microbiologist and my dad is a biochemist,” said Strugnell.
 “So, I know a lot of scientists, and I know that many of them are not good at talking about what they’re working on.”

-At CIMMYT, Strugnell helps scientists share what they are working on.
-She works on corporate branding and writes news stories about scientists’ research for CIMMYT’s website.
-In this role, Strugnell interviews scientists to get an understanding of their work and its implications, and then she distills it.
+At CIMMYT, Strugnell helps scientists share what their work.
+She focuses on corporate branding and writes news stories about scientists’ research for CIMMYT’s website.
+In this role, Strugnell interviews scientists about their work and its implications, and then she distills it.
 The challenge, said Strugnell, is explaining their research in a way that is accurate, concise, and accessible.